pupil-labs/pupil-docs/alpha-lab/tag-aligner/index.md

 ## Steps to recreate

 1. AprilTags are the key to Tag Aligner, hence the name, so make sure you have one printed and at the ready!
-You will want a tag from the “tag36h11” family, printed at a good, visible size.
+You will want a tag from the “tag36h11” family.
 We have already prepared [a PDF of them](https://github.com/pupil-labs/pupil-helpers/blob/master/markers_stickersheet/tag36h11_full.pdf?raw=True) for you.
+The marker will need to be clearly visible to the scene camera for this tool to work, so you'll need to think about the necessary size of the marker for your environment.
 Note that you need to include a white border around the printed AprilTag.
 2. Grab a copy of [Tag Aligner](https://github.com/pupil-labs/tag-aligner) and follow the instructions in the README.
 3. If you have a glTF model of your environment and want to visualize the aligned poses and gaze, then be sure to check out the “Bonus” section of the Tag Aligner repo, where we offer a real-time visualization, a Blender plugin, and a Python notebook with some basic analysis.